andrii0yerko/IASA_NumericalMethods/README.md

 # Numerical Methods
-Hometasks for the Numerical Methods course by O. Khomenko, 5 semester (Sep-Dec 2020)
+Hometasks for the Numerical Methods course by O. Khomenko, 5 semester (Sep-Dec 2020), IASA, Kyiv Polytechnic Institute.

 Implemented with `IPython` notebooks with explanations in ukrainian.